dendronhq/dendron-site/vault/dendron.topic.publishing-next.cook.common.md

 ### Preview Notes
 - NOTE: run this command inside your [[workspace|dendron.ref.workspace]]
+- This command launches a development server which previews how your published website will look like.
+Visit [http://localhost:3000](http://localhost:3000) to accesss your site.
-- visit [http://localhost:3000](http://localhost:3000) to see your local preview
+- Enter `CTRL-C` on the terminal to exit the preview
 ```sh
 dendron publish dev
 ```

 ### Export Notes
 - NOTE: run this command inside your [[workspace|dendron.ref.workspace]]
+- This command builds the static HTML which you'll upload to actually publish your site

 ```sh
 dendron publish export